 WPML lets you use unique URLs for custom content in different languages.
 This includes translating the post slug, as well as the name of the custom post type.

-The translated URL will be generated from the newly translated page title.
+The second part of the URL comes from the post’s or page’s title.
+The translated URL will be automatically generated from the newly translated page title.